Arksine/moonraker/docs/configuration.md

 [zeroconf]
 mdns_hostname:
-#   The hostname used when registering the multicast DNS serivce.
+#   The hostname used when registering the multicast DNS service.
 #   The instance will be available at:
 #       http://{mdns_hostname}.local:{port}/
 #   The default is the operating system's configured hostname.